and logo enhancements.

 If SGI had released the code for a stand-alone VRML2 viewer (like their 'ivview' viewer for Inventor and VRML1 files), it probably would have resulted in a plethora of 'stand-alone' VRML2 viewers runnable on PC's (MS Windows and Linux) as well as on SGI workstations.

-SGI wasted time (resources) in coming up with different plugin interfaces (see the two below) instead of making a stand-alone viewer.
+SGI wasted time (resources) in coming up with different web browser plugin interfaces (see the two below) instead of making a stand-alone VRML2 viewer --- like the 'ivview' VRML1 viewer below.

 Back to the 'helper-apps' and 'plug-ins'

 The problem, when you can't play a media file in your web browser, is, ultimately, NOT with your local computer.
 If you can download the media file and play it on your local computer with a stand-alone app, the problem, ultimately, is the web browser software and, in some cases, the web server configuration --- but your web browser could warn you of the latter.

 In fact, here are links to a couple of web pages that show how 'helper applications' for viewing 3D files behave differently (for various 3D file formats) depending on whether a given web browser is accessing a web page locally or whether the browser is accessing a web page after uploading it to a server.

 Quite obviously, browser developers ( Mozilla-Firefox, Mozilla-Seamonkey, Gnome-Epiphany, Midori, MS-IE, etc.) do not do adequate testing of their 'helper application' and 'plug-in' logic in BOTH 'local' and 'remote' web-page install mode.